 Use Mailchimp or another email marketing platform.
 As of this publication date, MailChimp offers a free account for up to 2000 contacts.
 You can use their service to send one-way communications promoting your event.
 You can create various audiences or groups within MailChimp and allow your website visitors to pick which things they want to hear about.
 Some people may want to hear about events while others might just want to receive news and updates.
 Communicating narrowly to a specific group will reduce subscribers from unsubscribing as they will be less likely to hear about things that don’t interest them.

-2. Make posts on social media platforms
+2. Make posts and stories on social media platforms

 Consider what social media platform(s) your target demographic use; that’s where you want to have a presence.
 For example, did you know that 51% of US college graduates are on LinkedIn?
 It doesn’t hurt to have one social account on each platform as long as you keep them all updated regularly.
 Go for quality over quantity in terms of how many platforms you choose to join as well as how many posts you make.
 Be cognizant that each platform has algorithms in place that determine when and if your followers may or may not see your messages in their social feed, so collect email addresses as your first priority over pushing followers to your social channels.
 Choices for organizations to have a social media presence (as opposed to individuals) include: